-UPDATE 2-Norway shatters wealth fund spending cap amid pandemic
+UPDATE 3-Norway shatters wealth fund spending cap amid pandemic

 Listed fish farmers include the world’s largest, Mowi , Salmar and Leroey Seafood.

-The crown currency initially weakened slightly following the budget and the GDP data, but traded slightly stronger at 11.13 per euro at 0732 GMT. (editing by John Stonestreet)
+The crown currency initially weakened slightly following the budget and the GDP data, but traded stronger at 11.09 per euro at 0952 GMT.
+(Editing by John Stonestreet and Alex Richardson)